t-cku/t-cku/README.md

 # 👋 Hi, I'm Tiffany (t-cku)

 I'm a computer engineering and computer science student passionate about data, designing, and coding to create impactful and intuitive solutions.
 Whether it's building models, wrangling data, or crafting clean interfaces, I love turning ideas into reality.
+I'm interested in equities, quantitative finance, product development and management and software engineering!

 ## 🛠️ Tech Stack